+INTEGRAL Doc.No: INTG-AO-00028

-Cesa INTEGRAL Doc.No: INTG-AO-0 INTG-AO-00014 Mage 2 Issue: Issue 1.0 6 5a Overview, Policies and Date: 5 March 2018 Procedures Page: 26 of 51
+Cesa INTLORAL Issue: Issue 1.0

+669a Overview, Policies and Date: 2 March 2020

+Procedures Page: 25 of 51

 2. Thermonuclear SN: The discovery of a nearby SN of type Ia will probably be made in the visible regime if the event occurs at sufficiently high Galactic latitudes.
-These announcements are available, e.g., via the IAU Circulars or The Astronomer's Telegrams (ATels).
 At lower latitudes, first detection could be via X-ray or gamma-ray observations or via radio emission.
-Again, results would be communicated to ISOC via IAU Circular, ATel, GCN or similar channels.